pmvs-2021/labrabota11gruppa12-picshare/README.md

 ## Contributing
 * @mrZmitser - Zmitser Horbach.
 Server development and deployment, networking in the Android app.
 * @UzheNeKate - Ekaterina Vroublevskaia.
 Design and activities behavior in the Android app.

+## Server
+You can check out the server here: https://github.com/mrZmitser/Picshare-Server